sqlxpert/backup-events-aws/README.md

     [right-click to save as...].
 On the next page, set:

     - Stack name - _Copy and paste from "For Reference"_
-    - AWS Organization ID - _From quick-start Step 1_
+    - AWS Organization ID - _From quick-start Step&nbsp;1_
-    - Backup AWS account - _From quick-start Step 2_
+    - Backup AWS account - _From quick-start Step&nbsp;2_
     - Backup region - _Specify a different region that you do not use much_
-    - Alternate for backup region - _From quick-start Step 3_
+    - Alternate for backup region - _From quick-start Step&nbsp;3_
     - Days (from creation) to keep original backups - _Note, but do not change this, for the quick-start.
 With incremental backups, aim to keep the previous one